mstadt/CART2/README.md

 - **param_hists.m** Loads and creates histograms of the parameters for the 36 VPs from Kirouac et al., 2023.
 This is used to make Fig. B.6, B.7, B.8
 - **generateVPparams.m** Generates parameter set for VPs.
 Results are saved to directory "VP"
 - **simulateVP.m** Simulate CART therapy for each VP in the VP set generated from generateVPparams
 - **sortVP.m** Creates labels for each of the VP based on the simulation results.
-NOTE: This requires the file VPsims.zip (see below) or will need to conduct simulations using simulateVP.m first.
+NOTE: This requires the directory VPsims (see below) or will need to conduct simulations using simulateVP.m first.
 - **VP_paramPCA.m** Conduct PCA on the VP population results.
 Makes Fig. C.1.
 - **VPparams_hist.m** Conducts ANOVA test for each parameter and plots a histogram of the values for diverges, responders, and non-responders.
 Makes Fig. C.2 and C.3 - C.8

 ### Simulation data
-The VP simulation data directory VPsim has been uploaded to [https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824](https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824).
+The VP simulation data directory VPsims has been uploaded to [https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824](https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824).
 This is required to run "sortVP.m".